Convex-Dev/design/cad/005_cvmex/README.md

 Under this model, the latest Consensus State can always be reconstructed given both:

 - A initial State
-- All Blocks between the initial State and the current consenus point
+- All Blocks between the initial State and the current consensus point

 Normally, Peers maintain the current Consensus State, and update this accordingly whenever one or more new Blocks are confirmed by the CPoS Consensus Algorithm.
-However, a new Peer can reliably reconstruct the Conensus State from any preceding State as long it it also holds the necessary Blocks from that state onwards.
-This enables a new Peer to efficiently synchronise with the Convex Network without having to process all preceding Blocks.
+However, a new Peer can reliably reconstruct the Consensus State from any preceding State as long as it also holds the necessary Blocks from that state on-wards.
+This enables a new Peer to efficiently synchronize with the Convex Network without having to process all preceding Blocks.

 ## State Transition